-Remove the pivot arm from the damper.
-The pivot arm is held to the cast iron damper by the spring on the end of the arm and a small bend in the pivot arm.
-By holding the pivot arm handle and pressing in on the pivot arm while holding the cast iron damper with your other hand, you can then rotate the arm and remove it from the damper.
+Remove the pivot arm from the damper as detailed below.
+The pivot arm is held to the damper by the spring on the end of the arm and a small bend in the pivot arm.
+By pressing in on the pivot arm while holding the damper you can then rotate the arm and remove it from the damper.